 Ingredients

-- 1 cup rolled oats, gluten-free or regular
+- 1 cup old-fashioned rolled oats, gluten-free or regular

 Instructions

-- Preheat oven to 350 F and grease a baking dish or 10-inch skillet with nonstick cooking spray.
+- Preheat oven to 375°F (190°C) and grease a baking dish, pie dish, or 10-inch skillet with nonstick cooking spray or a little coconut oil.
 Set aside.

-- Zest your orange and set it to the side.
+- Zest the orange and set it aside.

-- In a large mixing bowl, toss the berries with 1/4 cup of orange juice, coconut sugar, tapioca starch, and cinnamon.
-Mix in orange zest and pour into greased pan.
+- In a large mixing bowl, toss the berries with orange juice, coconut sugar, starch (cornstarch, arrowroot, or tapioca), and orange zest.
+Pour into the greased pan.

-- In a separate bowl, mix together rolled oats, almond flour, pecans, cinnamon, and salt until well combined.
-Pour maple syrup and melted coconut oil on top and mix using your hands.
-It should be crumbly and sand-like.
+- In a separate bowl, combine rolled oats, oat flour, chopped nuts, coconut sugar, and salt until well mixed.
+Pour the maple syrup, melted coconut oil, and vanilla on top, then mix using your hands until the mixture is crumbly feels and looks like wet sand.

-- Sprinkle oat mixture evenly on top of the berries.
+- Sprinkle the oat mixture evenly on top of the berries.

-- Bake for 45 – 50 minutes, until the top is golden, crisp and the berries are bubbly.
+- Bake for 32 – 42 minutes, until the top is golden crisp and the berries are bubbly.
+I baked mine for about 40 minutes.

 Notes